 Keep it clean: Don’t forget popcorn scoops and napkins!

-4. Include drinks
+4. Include drinks at your popcorn bar

 Because everyone knows, eating popcorn is thirsty work, lol.